How New Construction Home Pricing Works in Florida (Guide)

 • Builder Standards vs. Upgrades: Most builders include a base level of finishes.
 Anything above that — from gourmet kitchens to luxury bathrooms — comes at an additional cost.

 The good news?
-Newer homes in Florida are built to modern hurricane safety codes, so even base models often include features that increase durability and long-term value.
+Newer homes in Florida are built to modern safety codes, so even base models often include features that increase durability and long-term value.

 It’s no secret that builders run a business, and part of your purchase price includes their overhead and profit.
 This covers: